Webinars

 - Hon.
 Paul Niemeyer, Fourth Circuit Court of Appeals, former chair of the Advisory Committee on Civil Rules

 - Hon.
-Vaughn Walker, Northern District of California (ret.), Vaughn R Walker ADR Law Office
+Vaughn Walker, Northern District of California (ret.), Vaughn R Walker, ADR Law Office

 - Paul Doolittle, Poulin | Willey | Anastopoulo, LLC